 A popular sequential method for parameter estimation is the Ensemble Kalman filtering (EnKF) algorithm, which was initially developed to address the dynamical state estimation problems [13].
-The EnKF method was extended to estimate parameters in many practical problems, e.g., [1,2], and more recently it was generically formulated as a derivative-free optimization based parameter estimation method in [25].
-The EnKF method for parameter estimation was further developed and analyzed in [4,24,32], etc. The basic idea of the EnKF method for parameter estimation is to construct an artificial dynamical system, turning the parameters of interest into the states of the constructed dynamical system, before applying the standard EnKF procedure to estimate the states of the system.
-A major limitation of the EnKF method is that, just like the original version for dynamical state estimation, it can only compute a Gaussian approximation of the posterior distribution, and the approximation may result in substantial approximation error, unless the actual posterior is highly close to Gaussian.
-Moreover the approximation error, unlike random sampling error, can not be reduced by increasing the sample size.
-On the other hand, the Sequential Monte Carlo sampler (SMCS) method [11], does not have such a limitation.
+The EnKF method was extended to estimate parameters in many practical problems, e.g., [1,2], and more recently it was generically formulated as a derivative-free optimization based parameter estimation method in [26].
+The EnKF method for parameter estimation was further developed and analyzed in [4, 25, 33], etc. The basic idea of the EnKF method for parameter estimation is to construct an artificial dynamical system, turning the parameters of interest into the states of the constructed dynamical system, before applying the standard EnKF procedure to estimate the states of the system.
+A major limitation of the EnKF method is that, just like the original version for dynamical state estimation, it can only compute a Gaussian approximation of the posterior distribution, and thus methods directly sampling the posterior distribution are certainly desirable.
+To this end, the Sequential Monte Carlo sampler (SMCS) method [11], can draw samples directly from the posterior distribution.
 The SMCS algorithm is a generalisation of the particle filter [5,12] for dynamic state estimation, generating weighted samples from the posterior distribution.
-Since the SMCS algorithm was proposed in [11], considerable improvements and extensions of the method have been proposed, such as, [15,7,22,14], and more information on the developments of the SMCS methods can be found in the recent reviews [10,9] On the other hand, we need to note that there are other parameter estimation schemes also based on particle filtering, e.g., [18,8], and the differences and connections between SMCS and these schemes are discussed in [11].
+Since the SMCS algorithm was proposed in [11], considerable improvements and extensions of the method have been proposed, such as, [15,7,22,14], and more information on the developments of the SMCS methods can be found in the recent reviews [10, 9] On the other hand, we need to note that there are other parameter estimation schemes also based on particle filtering, e.g., [18,8], and the differences and connections between SMCS and these schemes are discussed in [11].
 The SMCS method makes no assumption or approximation of the posterior distribution, and can directly draw (weighted) samples from any posterior.
 As will be discussed later, a key issue in the implementation of SMCS is the choice of suitable forward and backward kernels, as the performance of SMCS depends critically on the choices of these kernels.
 As has been shown in [11], the optimal forward and backward kernels exist in principle, but designing effective kernels for specific problems is nevertheless a highly challenging task.
-In dynamic state estimation problems, often the EnKF approximation is used as the proposal distribution in the particle filtering algorithm [30,35], especially for problems in which the posteriors are modestly non-Gaussian.
+In dynamic state estimation problems, often the EnKF approximation is used as the proposal distribution in the particle filtering algorithm [31,36], especially for problems in which the posteriors are modestly non-Gaussian.
 Building upon similar ideas, we propose in this work to construct the kernels in SMCS by using an EnKF framework.
 Specifically, the forward kernel is obtained directly from an EnKF approximation, and the backward kernel is derived by making a Gaussian approximation of the optimal backward kernel.
 With several numerical examples we illustrate that the proposed method performs competitively relative to the EnKF approach.
-The numerical results also demonstrate that the EnKF-SMCS algorithm performs well for highly non-Gaussian posteriors.